Yemen's al Qaeda leader vows to attack America in new video

 “The Crusader enemy, dear brothers, still possesses cards which he moves around.
 We have to remember that we are always fighting the biggest enemy,” says a man speaking in the open in a mountainous area, whom the video identifies as its leader Nasser al-Wuhaishi.

-“We have to remove the cross, (and) the bearer of the cross, America,” said Wuhaishi, who appeared with his face uncovered, wearing a T-shirt and sporting a dagger common among Yemeni men.
+“We have to remove the cross, (and) the bearer of the cross, America,” said Wuhaishi, who appeared with his face uncovered, wearing a T-shirt and sporting the dagger common among Yemeni men.

 “We planned that we would need 10 hand grenades,” said a man identified as Munir al-Bouni.